 The department honors program is not the same as the program offered through the Lee Honors College.
 It is possible to complete department honors without being affiliated with the Lee Honors College.
 Many students complete both programs using their single thesis to meet both department honors and honors college requirements.

 There is no formal admission process for department honors.
 A student must simply meet the requirements stated above.
-It is recommended that a student interested in honors discuss this with a department faculty member and the honors advisor.
+It is recommended that a student interested in honors discuss this with a department faculty member and the chair of the Political Science Honors Committee.

 An honors student, after consultation with a department faculty member, defines the thesis project.
 A three-person committee participates in the thesis project with the student: a principal advisor and two readers.
 It is suggested that once the thesis topic has been determined, the three-member committee meet with the student to make sure that everyone is clear about the project and how it is to be done.
 The principal advisor will be a member of the political science faculty; the other committee members need not be.
 Once the principal advisor is satisfied that a thesis project is close enough to conclusion, the full committee will conduct a thesis defense (oral examination on the thesis).
 Generally, one final revision of the thesis following the defense will bring the project to conclusion.